reiver/article-20250315/README.md

 Twitter,
 YouTube,
 VK,
+WeChat,
+WhatsApp,
-and
+and many others.
-WhatsApp.

-But, also includes many less familiar names, such as:
+But, also includes many less familiar and now defunct names, such as:
 Advogato,
 Brightkite,
 Busker,